-Non-Selective Comm-C Protocol
+Non-Selective Uplink ELM Protocol

 The non-selective protocol may be used when only one sensor at a time has the responsibility for delivering an uplink ELM message.
-Using this protocol, a sensor delivers an uplink ELM as described above and then terminates the delivery by sending a PC code = 5 (Cancel C) in a surveillance or Comm-A interrogation.
+Using this protocol, a sensor delivers an uplink ELM as described above and then terminates the delivery by sending a PC code = 5 (closeout uplink ELM) in a surveillance or Comm-A interrogation.